joshbegley/nyt-latest/README.md

 **Pete Crow-Armstrong's injury serves as trade deadline reminder for Cubs**\
-`In his place, the Cubs penciled in Seiya Suzuki as the starting center fielder in Monday’s lineup.`\
+`In his place, the Cubs penciled in Seiya Suzuki as the starting center fielder in Monday's lineup.`\
 https://nytimes.com/athletic/6507589/2025/07/21/chicago-cubs-pete-crow-armstrong-injury-trade-deadline/

 **Trump Sharpens Attacks on a Favorite Foe: The News Media**\